 4 Ways to Transform Fear of Failure into Courageous Caregiving

-One of the most stressful things about caregiving is fear of failure.
+One of the most stressful things about caregiving is the fear of failure.
 This happens because there’s no instruction manual, most situations are new and different, and there’s no way to know if what you’re doing is “right.”

 To avoid becoming paralyzed or overwhelmed by this fear, it’s important to understand why we feel this way and find productive ways to reduce and manage it.